braunfuss/Palantiri/README.md

 obspy: https://github.com/obspy/obspy

-Note: This tool is still writen in python2, therefore you need to install obspy and pyrocko with your python2.
+Note: This tool is still writen in python2, therefore you need to install obspy and pyrocko with python2!
+Please make sure that current version of both obspy and pyrocko are installed.
 ```